 Read MoreAs a pharmacy technician, you will work under the supervision of a registered pharmacist, helping dispense prescription medications to customers in pharmacies and hospitals.
 The ability to provide good customer service, pay attention to detail and stay organized, plus a good math background, will be helpful qualities.
 Your duties as a pharmacy technician will include taking prescription information from customers; measuring, packaging and labeling prescriptions; keeping track of inventory; processing insurance information, and more.

 PRE-PHARMACY — DegreeMATH & SCIENCES DIVISION

 Associate in Science Degree

-A five-year bachelor’s degree is required of anyone wishing to practice as a registered pharmacist.
+A Doctor of Pharmacy (Pharm.D.)
+Degree is required of anyone wishing to practice as a registered pharmacist.
 Two years of excellent preparation may be received at Rend Lake College, but some professional schools prefer that the student transfer at the beginning of the second year, thus taking four years of training at the senior institution.
 Students should select, as early as possible, the school to which they intend to transfer and follow the specific guidelines set forth by that institution.
 If students plan to spend a second year at RLC, they may be required to attend a summer session at the professional school to pick up specialized courses normally taught during the second year.
 Students should consult with an advisor for more information concerning this program.

 ► Total = 64 Hours